ipoom-jeong/resume_ipoom/content/publication/demystifying-a-cxl-type-2-device-a-heterogeneous-cooperative-computing-perspective/index.md

 by CXL Type-3 devices.
 Therefore, it is timely to understand capabilities and characteristics of the CXL Type-2 device, as well as explore suitable applications.
-In this work, first, we delve into three key features of a CXL Type-2 device: cache-coherent device accelerator to host memory, device accelerator to device memory, and host CPU to device memory accesses.
+In this work, first, we delve into three key features of a CXL Type-2 device\: cache-coherent device accelerator to host memory, device accelerator to device memory, and host CPU to device memory accesses.
 Second, using microbenchmarks, we comprehensively characterize the latency